The Analogue of Aldous' spectral gap conjecture for the generalized exclusion process: Main theorem

-In this subsection, by using our framework, we will prove that the spectral gap of the normal generalized exclusion process and that of the random walk are equal.
-Firstly, we recall the Aldous' spectral gap conjecture.
+In this section, we will prove our main theorem.
+To prove our main theorem, we introduce some important theorems about the spectral gap.
+First, we recall Aldous' spectral gap conjecture.
 This conjecture can be reformulated in our framework as follows.